ruioaix/vimik/Readme.md

 The `%level%` is used to fix the right href attribute in `<a>` html tag.
 It should be put before each url.

+The `%tableofcontents%` will be replaced with the headers' structure.

 I use bootstrap as the bacis html template, check the **html** directory.